 - a.
 Slurred speech; - b.
-Odor of an alcoholic beverage on breath; - Unusual, antisocial behavior which is so unusual that it warrants summoning a supervisor or anyone else with authority; - d.
+Odor of an alcoholic beverage on breath; - c.
+Unusual, anti-social behavior which is so unusual that it warrants summoning a supervisor or anyone else with authority; - d.
 Unsteady walking and movement; - e.
-An accident involving the employee and/or equipment or property where the cause my be symptomatic of suspected use of drugs or alcohol; - f.
-Patterns of physical altercation;
+An accident involving the employee and/or equipment or property where the cause may be symptomatic of suspected use of drugs or alcohol; - f.
+Patterns of physical altercation; - g.

-- g.
 Unusual behavior where the cause may be symptomatic of suspected use of drugs or alcohol; - h.
 Possession of alcohol or drugs unrelated to job responsibilities; - i.
 Information obtained from a reliable person with personal knowledge.

-The supervisor shall verify or corroborate such information prior to requesting or ordering an employee to submit to a drug test.
+The supervisor shall verify or corroborate such information prior to requesting or ordering an employee to submit to a drug test. - 3.
+If reasonable suspicion exists that an employee is under the influence, the employee shall be advised of his/her right to representation and applicable provisions of the Police Officer Bill of Rights shall be observed.

-- 3. If reasonable suspicion exists that an employee is under the influence, the employee shall be advised of his/her right to representation and applicable provisions of the Police Officer Bill of Rights shall be observed. - 4.
-Any manager or supervisor requesting or ordering an employee to submit to a drug and/or alcohol test shall, prior to or within 24 hours of such requests, document in writing the facts constituting reasonable suspicion that the employee is intoxicated or under the influence of drugs.
+- 4. Any manager or supervisor requesting or ordering an employee to submit to a drug and/or alcohol test shall, prior to or within 24 hours of such requests, document in writing the facts constituting reasonable suspicion that the employee in question is intoxicated or under the influence of drugs.
 Additionally, the department head is to be contacted before the test is required of the employee. - 5.
 Any manager or supervisor encountering an employee who refuses an order to submit to a drug and/or alcohol analysis shall remind the employee that failure to comply is insubordination and will result in disciplinary action.
-Where there is reasonable suspicion that the employee is under the influence of alcohol or drugs, the manager or supervisor shall, for safety purposes, provide the employee transportation from the work place. - 6.
-In addition to the reasonable suspicion testing set forth above; individuals serving in the capacity as Helicopter Pilots and Special Investigations Sections shall be subject to random drug testing on a periodic basis.
-Further, individuals applying for these assignments will be subject to testing prior to being assigned.
-The random testing program shall be conducted pursuant to the provisions of this section. - 7.
+Where there is reasonable suspicion that the employee is under the influence of alcohol or drugs, the manager or supervisor shall, for safety purposes, provide the employee transportation from the work site. - 6.
+In addition to the reasonable suspicion testing set forth above, individuals serving in the capacity as Helicopter Pilots, K-9 Handlers and Special Investigation Section shall be subject to random drug testing.
+Individuals serving in these sections shall be subject on a random periodic basis.
+Individuals wishing to enter these assignments may be subject to testing prior to being assigned.
+Testing conducted pursuant to the provisions of the random testing program shall be conducted pursuant to the provisions of this section. - 7.
 Managers and supervisors shall not physically search the person of employees, nor shall they search the personal possession of employees without the consent of the employee.